xakdeveloper/kapela/PRIMER.md

 ### Windows Application

 The Windows application will be a very big essential to the deployment of Kapela.
-Windows capatible devices are 4x more common in households according to several recent studies.
+Windows compatible devices are 4x more common in households according to several recent studies.
 With that being said we want to make sure we reach all the users that are custom to Windows.
 All features will be available within the application and will be able to have several integrations such as: Contacts, notes, file sharing, along with several other features.
 All of which can be enabled and disabled through your preference menu located within the Kapela application.

 ### iOS Application

+The ability to access Kapela on the go is an integral step in our development of Kapela.
+Everywhere you go around the world you will see people using their smart phones either texting, calling, playing games, etc. It is essential for a messaging application to be accessible to your personal wherever you are located so the development of Kapela for iOS was of upmost importance.
+You will be able to have all the popular features that we have to offer as well as multiple integrations that are located within iOS devices.
+You will be able to download the application via the App Store.

 ### Android Application